icecube/icetray-public/cmake/resources/docs/tools/python.rst

 ensured that you have python and your development packages installed, you will probably want to set up additional python tools.

-To build against Python2:
+To build against non-system python:

 .. code:: bash
-   cmake ../src -DUSE_PYTHON3=OFF
+   cmake ../src -DPYTHON_EXECUTABLE=/path/to/python/executable

 **Note**: It is strongly recommended that you use Python3.
 Python2 will continue to be supported through 2020, but dropped in 2021.